MissBond/Bookhunt/README.md

 A simple way to search for your favorite book.

-##To Use:
+## To Use:

-Clone this repo and go into the directory
+Clone this repo and go into the directory.

 Install all dependencies.